-Our family law attorneys at Trapp Law, LLC in Indianapolis, IN have significant experience handling same sex family law matters.
+Our family law attorneys in Indianapolis at Trapp Law, LLC in Indianapolis, IN have significant experience handling same-sex family law matters.
 We understand the sensitive nature of family law cases, which are stressful and difficult at the best of times.
-We strive to deliver high quality, affordable legal services and offer a free and confidential initial consultation to assist you.
+We strive to deliver high-quality, affordable legal services and offer a free and confidential initial consultation to assist you.

 - Property division